 We got some cheap wine, cried our way down the rickety halls, and drank it out of the Jim Morrison cups that were in the room..

-Attempting to get comfortable on what felt like a bed made out of patio cushions, we snuggled with pillows that we had chilled in the refrigerator, and took note of every creak, every shadow, and every sound outside.
-And because we were already on edge, of course there was screaming.
+Attempting to get comfortable on the patio cushions, we snuggled with pillows that we had chilled in the refrigerator, and took note of every creak, every shadow, and every sound outside.
+And because we were already on edge, of course there was panicked screaming: from us.
 A type of screaming where whoever screamed first, would scare the other one into screaming twice as loud.
 Repeatedly.

 It was just then that a text came in from Mr. Attorney Man saying “we are leaving in the morning,” so I can only assume that he was equally unhappy, passing his time with good old Jim.

-At some point close to 2 or 3 am, we fell asleep, and then woke up at 5am when my alarm went off, and we realized that we were both covered in a super attractive rash.
+At some point close to 2 or 3 am we fell asleep, and when we woke up at 5am after my alarm went off, we realized that we were both covered in a super attractive rash.

 …and this blog.

 *Edited to add, THE PLACE WAS SHUT DOWN.
 Apparently not long after we stayed there, they were slapped with a 26-count criminal case that included ILLEGALY operating as a hotel and substandard condition.